 MCS@Rice is the perfect combination for a working professional with a day job, having the ability to learn at my own pace," said Eric Schumacker, MCS Alumni, Amazon.
 "Other programs had a lower cost, but Rice is a value proposition of quality and flexibility.

-If you’re currently looking for one of the best master's in computer science programs, request more information about the online MCS@Rice program today.
+If you’re currently looking for one of the best master's in computer science programs, request more information about the Rice University Online Master of Computer Science program today.